kerim/logseq-checklist/README.md

 ## Installation

-**Recommended:** Install from the Logseq marketplace (Settings → Plugins → Marketplace).
+> **Note:** This plugin is pending approval for the Logseq marketplace.
+Once approved, it will be available via Settings → Plugins → Marketplace.

+**Current installation method:**

-**Alternative:** Download a release from the [Releases page](https://github.com/kerim/logseq-checklist/releases) and manually load it in Logseq (Settings → Plugins → Load unpacked plugin).
+1. Download the latest release from the [Releases page](https://github.com/kerim/logseq-checklist/releases)
+2. Unzip the downloaded file
+3. In Logseq, go to Settings → Plugins → Load unpacked plugin
+4. Select the unzipped plugin directory

 ## Usage